A Guide to Record Stores in OKC - 405 Magazine

 Alley Records (OKC)

 This tucked-away store is aptly named, as it’s located in the backside of the street shops that line Britton Road.
-Through green door frames you can find swaths of crates filled with vintage rock, country, blues, jazz and other genres across the spectrum.
-Owner Ronnie Jay Wheeler occasionally performs with his roots band in the middle of the shop, which contributes to its air of personal passion.
+Through green door frames, you can find swaths of crates filled with vintage rock, country, blues, jazz and other genres across the spectrum.
+Owner Ronnie Jay Wheeler occasionally performs with his roots band in the middle of the shop, which adds to its air of personal passion.

 3 Dachshunds (Edmond)

-Its suburban location might seem unassuming, but inside 3 Dachshunds lies a long stretch of quality selections for crate diggers of all ages.
-The Edmond establishment stocks many new arrivals and reissues for those who revel in tearing the shrink wrap off pristine sleeves, but its used section is mighty on its own.
+Its suburban location might look unassuming, but inside 3 Dachshunds lies a long stretch of quality selections for crate diggers of all ages.
+The Edmond establishment stocks many new arrivals and reissues for those who revel in tearing shrink wrap off pristine sleeves, but its used section is mighty on its own.
 The store also sells music and movie posters, songbooks and other collectibles.